 Some of the older rabbis worried about the manner of the announcement, rather than the announcement itself.
 It was the way it was shouted out — without context, without learning.
-They were happy to have the blond and buxom likes of Ivanka in their ranks, but did they really want her schmuck of a father speaking for Israel?
-And although the rabbis all differed on how an American president should deal with enemies of the State, they all agreed that a turban looked better than that thing on his head.
+They were happy to have the blond and buxom likes of Ivanka in their ranks, but did they really want her pig-headed father speaking for Israel?
+He was nothing but a loud-mouthed schmuck!
+Although the rabbis all differed on how an American president should deal with enemies of the State, they all agreed that a turban looked better than that thing on his head.

 When they looked up into the sky, the rabbis didn't hear the voice of God.
 They diddn't see a break in the clouds — not even a fissure through which some angel might trumpet better news.
 All they heard was the blast of right-wing evangelical Christian trumpets, and the all they saw was a gleaming steel building rising into the heavens.
 Trumpet Tower.
 This, they feared, was the only trumpeting place that mattered to the powers that be.